bangnokia/laravel-backup-telegram/readme.md

 ## Usage

 This package automatically add a event listener when a backup created successfully.
 So you just simply run `php artisan backup:run`, your backup file will be uploaded to Telegram channel.

+If you don't use the email notitication, please backup the `backup.php` config file and change `mail.to` to an empty string.
+Refer to this issue [#1](https://github.com/bangnokia/laravel-backup-telegram/issues/1)